JetBrains/kotlin-web-site/docs/topics/native/native-overview.md

 web, and native.
 Multiplatform libraries provide the necessary APIs for common Kotlin code and allow writing shared parts of projects in Kotlin all in one place.

-You can use the [Get started with Kotlin Multiplatform for mobile](multiplatform-mobile-getting-started.md) tutorial to create applications and share business logic between iOS and Android.
+You can use the [Get started with Kotlin Multiplatform](multiplatform-getting-started.md) tutorial to create applications and share business logic between iOS and Android.
 To share UIs among iOS, Android, desktop, and web, try [Compose Multiplatform](https://www.jetbrains.com/lp/compose-multiplatform/), JetBrains' declarative UI framework based on Kotlin and [Jetpack Compose](https://developer.android.com/jetpack/compose).